 A live music and club venue in the city centre, programming an eclectic mix of indie, electronic, dance and all other types of genres - but always keeping you on your toes.

 Alder is a cracking place to hang out.
-They are a brewery, pub and bar that also host music events (and private hire parties too) down in Neepsend.
+They are a brewery, pub, bar and events space down in Neepsend/Kelham Island, with a unique community spirit, greet beer and friendly vibes.

 Where Brooklyn meets Berlin in Sheffield's creative quarter.
 Sidney and Matilda is a warehouse, basement, and courtyard orientated music and event venue, that has shined new neon red light on an abandoned industrial district.